 For students: MD/PhD

-Penn State College of Medicine’s NIH-supported MD/PhD Medical Scientist Training Program offers graduate degrees in anthropology; biomedical sciences; bioinformatics and genomics; engineering sciences and mechanics; molecular, cellular and integrative biosciences; and neuroscience.
+Penn State College of Medicine’s MD/PhD Program offers graduate degrees in anthropology; biomedical sciences; bioinformatics and genomics; engineering sciences and mechanics; molecular, cellular and integrative biosciences; and neuroscience.

 In the program, students complete their first two years of medical school while taking several graduate courses, then spend time in their chosen laboratory completing their PhD before returning to the last two years of medical school and proceeding to clinical residency.